Lingcoos/SwinT/readme.md

 - Training/inference is slow: prefer running on GPU (`cuda`).
 - First run stuck downloading: `torch.hub.load` needs internet access to fetch the hub repository/weights.
 - `ModuleNotFoundError: sklearn`: install `scikit-learn`.
+- Top-1/Top-3 differs from another machine: small differences can happen due to different GPU/CUDA/cuDNN and library versions, as well as resize/interpolation and other implementation details.